-'''

-select-statement:

-select expression { when-statements }
+select-statement: select expression { when-statements }

 when-statements:

+when-statement

 when-statement when-statements

 when-statement:

-when-statement:

 when expression-list do statement

 when expression-list block-statement

 otherwise statement

 expression-list:

 expression

 expression, expression-list

-'''

-The expression that follows the keyword select, the select expression, is compared with the list of expressions following the keyword when, the case expressions, using the equality operator ==.
+The expression that follows the keyword select, the select expression, is evaluated once and its value is then compared with the list of case expressions following each when keyword.
+These values are compared using the equality operator ==.
 If the expressions cannot be compared with the equality operator, a compile-time error is generated.
 The first case expression that contains an expression where that comparison is true will be selected and control transferred to the associated statement.
 If the comparison is always false, the statement associated with the keyword otherwise, if it exists, will be selected and control transferred to it.
 There may be at most one otherwise statement and its location within the select statement does not matter.